-The plastic edges of your clear aligners may irritate you.
-Sores are common early in the journey, and also at the beginning of new tray cycles, but your mouth will toughen up.
-To accelerate this toughening, learning how to use dental wax to cover sharp edges and rough spots is key.
-Try this technique: take a small pinch of wax, roll it into a shape between (clean) fingers, then apply it to those areas that bother you.
-If wax just isn't doing the trick, or you have a particularly rough of jagged section on your retainers, you may need to ask your Orthodontist to file them down for you.
+The plastic edges of your clear aligners mean that sores are common early in the journey and at the beginning of new tray cycles, but your mouth will toughen up.
+To accelerate this toughening, I recommend wax for Invisalign to cover sharp edges and rough spots.
+Try this technique: take a small pinch of wax, roll it into a shape between your fingers, then apply it to the hot spots.
+If you have a particularly rough of jagged section on your retainers that wax can't cover, you may need to ask your Orthodontist to file them down for you.

-Clear aligners work by forcing your teeth into their ideal position.
-To be honest, it can hurt, and many will experience pain in their teeth and jaws.
-For my patients, I recommend chewing exercises a few times a day, and every time you reinsert your trays.
-Not only does this help your teeth "track "in accordance with your treatment plan, it can help with pain relief.
+To be honest, Invisalign hurts, and many will experience pain in their teeth and jaws.
+Clear aligners work by forcing your teeth into their ideal position, so I recommend that my patients practice chewing exercises a few times a day, and every time they reinsert their trays.
+Not only do these exercises help your teeth "track "in accordance with your treatment plan, they can provide Invisalign pain relief.

 You may have received styrofoam chewies from your Orthodontist, and they do aid in the chewing process and I still give them to my patients for home use.
 But, they can get very dirty if they aren't cleaned regularly and are a bit awkward to use in public.
 So....

 Invisalign Tip #3: Use Movements When You're On The Go!

 It’s not always ideal or convenient to do chewing exercises during the course of your busy day.
 When I first started treating patients, all I had to give them were the aforementioned chewies or other homegrown solutions like suction tips or ball point pens.
 However, none of these items were particularly appealing (or sanitary) for me to recommend, and that just didn't sit well with me.